 I am involved with a brain-training system called the Atentiv System (yes, it is missing one “t” and the final “e”).
 We’ve been researching this program for the past year-and-a-half in my office in Sudbury, and are beginning trials in my office in New York.
 Others have been studying it in locations in the U.S. and around the world.

 Attention deficit affects millions of children each year, with one in three parents believing that these challenges will hold her child back from reaching her full potential.
-Increasing evidence suggests that brain training is a key to helping these children, particularly for parents looking for alternatives to ADHD medication.
+Increasing evidence suggests that brain training is a key to helping these people, particularly for parents looking for alternatives to ADHD medication.

 Welcome to Your New Brain